Onwards to Tunis!

 "Oh okay!
 It makes total sense that I can't use Tunisian money in f**king Tunisia!"

-I was so done.
+So annoying.
 We found a forlorn looking member of the janitorial staff, and gave her all the money we had left.
 It was going to be worthless as soon as we got on the plane.
 We had had to go through security twice at this point, but we still had to do it one more time before boarding our plane.
 That's a grand total of 3 times through security.

 And then we were off.